Technical Reference

 How I verified a qPCR efficiency calculation for a user protocol review

-In April 2026, a molecular biology user emailed asking why their qPCR efficiency value of 88% was flagged as suboptimal by their analysis software.
+A molecular biology user asked, back in the spring, why their qPCR efficiency value of 88% was flagged as suboptimal by their analysis software.
 I used this calculator with their standard curve slope value of -3.72 to compute the efficiency independently and confirm the result.

 The calculator returned E = 88.4%, calculated from the slope using the formula E = (10^(-1/slope) - 1) × 100.
 According to the NCBI guidelines on qPCR data analysis and reporting (MIQE guidelines), acceptable PCR efficiency falls between 90% and 110%, with 88% falling just outside the lower acceptable limit.
 I explained that a slope of -3.72 (less steep than the ideal -3.32) often indicates pipetting inconsistency or template quality issues at the high-concentration end of the dilution series.
 The user recalibrated their pipette and repeated the standard curve, achieving 96.1% efficiency on the next run.